It is common for men having radiotherapy to have some problems with sex. You might have some of the following issues.

 Loss of interest in sex

-Losing interest in sex for a while can be caused by worries about your illness or the future.
-Or it may be because the treatment makes you too tired for sex.
+You might lose interest in sex because you're worried about your illness or the future.
+Or it may be because the treatment makes you tired, or due to medication you've been prescribed.

-This might take you some time to recover from when the treatment has ended.
+This might take some time to recover from when the treatment has ended.

 Sharp pain when you ejaculate

-During and for a short time after radiotherapy treatment to the tummy (abdomen), you might have a sharp pain when you ejaculate.
-This is because the radiotherapy can irritate the tube that leads through the penis from the bladder (the urethra).
+Having a sharp pain when you ejaculate can be a side effect of radiotherapy to the abdomen or pelvis.
+This is because the radiotherapy can irritate the tube that goes through the penis from the bladder (the urethra).
 The pain should ease off a few weeks after the treatment ends.

 Radiotherapy to your pelvic area can cause erection problems by affecting the nerves in that area.
 The problems might be short term or permanent.

 Some medicines or medical devices can help you to get an erection if you have problems after radiotherapy.
-Talk to your doctor if you think you need to try medicines.
+Talk to your clinical team if you have any erection problems that concern you.

 Your fertility after radiotherapy

-Radiotherapy to both testes is rarely used in cancer treatment but can lead to a temporary or permanent inability to father children (sterility).
-Before you have such radiotherapy, your radiotherapy specialist (clinical oncologist) discusses this risk with you.
+Before you have radiotherapy, a member of the health care team discusses this risk with you.
 They will ask you to sign a form saying that you agree to have the treatment and understand the risks.

-This can be a very worrying time, especially if you are a young man planning to have children.
+This can be a very upsetting time, especially if you were planning to have children in the future.
 Talk to your specialist about the possibility of losing your fertility.
+They can talk to you about the possibility of storing your sperm (sperm banking).

 Ask your partner to join in the discussion if you have one.
 It gives you both a chance to talk about your fears and worries.